ocaml/dune/doc/concepts.rst

 - ``version:<package>`` expands to the version of the given package.
-Note that this is only supported for packages that are being defined in the current scope
+Note that this is only supported for packages that are being defined in the current scope.
+How dune determines the version of a package is described :ref:`here <package-version>`
 - ``read:<path>`` expands to the contents of the given file
 - ``read-lines:<path>`` expands to the list of lines in the given file